maguowei/awesome-stars/topics.md

 ## networking

-- [ekzhang/bore](https://github.com/ekzhang/bore) - 🕳 bore is a simple CLI tool for making tunnels to localhost
-- [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository is my documenting repository for learning the world of DevOps.
-I started this journey on the 1st January 2022 and I plan to run to March 31st for a complete 90-day romp on spending an
 - [gravitl/netmaker](https://github.com/gravitl/netmaker) - Netmaker makes networks with WireGuard.
 Netmaker automates fast, secure, and distributed virtual networks.
 - [zerotier/ZeroTierOne](https://github.com/zerotier/ZeroTierOne) - A Smart Ethernet Switch for Earth
 - [kean/Pulse](https://github.com/kean/Pulse) - Logger and network inspector for Apple platforms